 just two dancers (2003)

-Created and Performed by John Jasperse and Juliette Mapp
+CREATED & PERFORMED BY: John Jasperse and Juliette Mapp

-Lighting Design by John Jasperse and Joe Levasseur
+LIGHTING DESIGN: John Jasperse and Joe Levasseur

 Description: